-Move: This lets you move a minion from one base to another. along with any actions on it.
+Move: This lets you move a minion from one base to another, along with any actions on it.
 Moving a card does not count as playing it.
+Minion abilities do not

 Minion abilities do not happen when you move a card, but Ongoing, Special and Talent abilities still have their effects.